jmmuller/MMVII_topo_course/presentation.md

 \end{verbatim}
 \end{scriptsize}

 The code \textbf{8} is an azimuth constraint, saying that HLLPI0005 is in east direction from HLLST0001.
-It fixes the orientation ambiguity of the system and kickstarts the initial coordinates estimation, by starting on the only known point.
+It fixes the orientation ambiguity of the system and kickstarts the initial coordinates estimation.

 ### Obs file {.fragile}
 The code \textbf{8} is not supported in MMVII, we have to replace it with: